Biden lashes out at town hall questioner in heated exchange: ‘You’re a damn liar, man’

 As the House Judiciary Committee begins drafting articles of impeachment, at the direction of House Speaker Nancy Pelosi, D-Calif., the president and his allies in the Senate have raised the possibility of bringing both the former vice president and his son as witnesses in a Senate impeachment trial.
 House Republicans attempted to call Hunter as a witness in the House Intelligence Committee's public hearing phase of the impeachment inquiry, but were unsuccessful, as Democrats held the final word over who could appear to testify.

-Meanwhile, Biden, 77, has repeatedly defended his fitness on the campaign trail, noting that with age "comes wisdom."
+Meanwhile, Biden, who would be 78 upon becoming president if he wins, has repeatedly defended his fitness on the campaign trail, noting that with age "comes wisdom."